 Mayor Pro Tem Ortiz stated his full support for this item, and apologized for not controlling his emotions at TK Burger recently, and added that comments connecting him to white supremacist ideology are false.
-He has served in the military and remains focused on protecting and serving the residents of Huntington Beach.
+He also mentioned visiting Iraq in support of the military, and remains focused on protecting and serving the residents of Huntington Beach.